-Journal of Economics and Behavioral Studies (JEBS) is a double blind peer reviewed journal published by International Foundation for Research and Development (IFRD).
+Information Management and Business Review (IMBR) is a double blind peer reviewed journal published by International Foundation for Research and Development (IFRD).
 The journal aim is to augment the knowledge base in collaboration with scholars, academicians, professionals and practitioners by allowing free access to valuable information around the world.
 The publication in a refereed academic journal follows standard publication ethics to ensure the validity and integrity of scientific findings.
 It is therefore of great importance that all parties (the editor, the author, the peer-reviewers and the publishers) involved in publication process conduct themselves in accordance with the highest possible level of publication ethical standards from submission to publication of an article.
-To warrant validity and integrity of scientific findings, Journal of Economics and Behavioral Studies (JEBS) primarily follow Code of Conduct and Best-Practice Guidelines for Journal Editors approved by Committee on Publication Ethics (COPE) on March 07, 2011.
+To warrant validity and integrity of scientific findings, Information Management and Business Review (IMBR) primarily follow Code of Conduct and Best-Practice Guidelines for Journal Editors approved by Committee on Publication Ethics (COPE) on March 07, 2011.

 Submission declaration, originality, and authorship

 - In a cover letter addressing the journal editor, author(s) should declare that work submitted to the journal is original, not under consideration for publication by another journal, and that all listed authors approve its submission to IMBR.
 All authors should be aware of the importance of submitting work that is based on their own research and expressed in their own words.
 It is IMBR policy to welcome submissions for consideration, which are original, and not under consideration for publication by another journal at the same time.